Xiaohan-Tian/celshading/README.md

 #### Auto Shading for VRoid Created Model (Experimental)

-Note: this feature is a experimental feature.
+Note: This feature is experimental.

 For PMX models converted from the VRM files exported by [**VRoid**](https://vroid.com/en/studio), you can use this feature to convert all the components in the model in bulk.
-Note the original VRM model is not supported by this feature.
+Please note that the original VRM model is not supported by this feature.

-To use this feature, first use the "Import" function of the Blender MMD Tools to import the PMX model to the stage, then follow the Notes mentioned above click "Convert to Blender" button and "Separated by Materials" button.
+To use this feature, first use the "Import" function of the Blender MMD Tools to import the PMX model to the stage.
+Then follow the notes mentioned above to click the "Convert to Blender" button and "Separated by Materials" button.

-Once you are done with the preparation, select the item directly contains all the body components from the Outliner view.
+Once you are done with the preparation, select the item that directly contains all the body components from the Outliner view.

 ![Select container item from Outliner view](res/06-vroid-pmx-hierarchy.png?raw=true "Select container item from Outliner view")

-In the example above, the imported PMX model has the name `Arcueid - Tsukihime - Demo`, by expanding the hierarchy in the Outliner View, you can find the item contains all the body component is `Arcueid - Tsukihime - Demo_arm`, thus, this is the item you should choose.
+In the example above, the imported PMX model has the name `Arcueid - Tsukihime - Demo`.
+By expanding the hierarchy in the Outliner View, you can find the item that contains all the body components, which is `Arcueid - Tsukihime - Demo_arm`.
+Thus, this is the item you should choose.

-Once you has chosen the container object, click the "Auto Shading for VRoid Created Model" button, the whole model will be automatically converted to CelShading mode, and the face object will also be applied the Normal Transfer feature.
+Once you have chosen the container object, click the "Auto Shading for VRoid Created Model" button, and the whole model will be automatically converted to CelShading mode, with the face object also applying the Normal Transfer feature.

 ![Auto Shading for VRoid Created Model](res/guide-06-result.png?raw=true "Auto Shading for VRoid Created Model")

 #### Auto Shading for VRoid Created Model w/Welded Outline (Experimental)

-Note: this feature is a experimental feature.
+Note: This feature is experimental.

-Same with the "Auto Shading for VRoid Created Model" feature, the only difference is this feature will apply the welded outline to the model instead of regular outline.
+Same as the "Auto Shading for VRoid Created Model" feature, the only difference is this feature will apply the welded outline to the model instead of regular outline.